Powerlearnproject/se-day1-assignment-fattyolaojo444github/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is a discipline that involves the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software systems.
+It focuses on creating software that is reliable, efficient, and meets the needs of users while being maintainable and scalable over time.
+Software engineering is an engineering discipline that is concerned with all aspects of software production.

 Identify and describe at least three key milestones in the evolution of software engineering.